msonst/rpi-cloud/README.MD

-For an enclusure see [rpi-drive](https://github.com/msonst/rpi-drive)
+For an enclosure see [rpi-drive](https://github.com/msonst/rpi-drive)

 ```
 ################################################################################